Ire fortiter quo nemo ante iit.

 12 February 1942 sailed the Tyne to Methil Roads arriving the next day - to anchor

-16 February 1942 sailed Methil in convoy EN47 along with BISON arrived the Clyde 19 February 1942
+16 February 1942 sailed Methil in convoy EN47 along with NAV BISON arrived the Clyde 19 February 1942

 17 February 1942 passed Dunnet Head